LemLib/LemLib/docs/tutorials/4_auto_and_tuning.md

 The first 2 parameters are the kP and kD gains.
 These are the ones we will be focusing on for now.
 When we tune them, we want kP as high as possible with minimal oscillation (the robot moving backwards/forwards repeatedly at the end).
 Here is the method we will be using to tune these gains:

-1. Move the robot 10 inches forward using the `chassis.moveTo()` function
+1. Move the robot 10 inches forward using the `chassis.moveToPose()` function
 2. increase kP until the robot starts oscillating
 3. increase kD until the oscillation stops
 4. record kP and kD values